drachs/subtitles2anki/Readme.md

 | 14 | 141
 | 15 | 96

+## Todo
+* ~~Eliminate Particles - I don't think flashcards are a good way to learn particles and it's very unsatisfying~~

 ## Deck Generation

 ### Step 1 - Subtitles are obtained and stationed in the subtitles folder